Medical expert of the article

 - heparin;

-It should be noted that the introduction and improvement of new methods for diagnosing osteoporosis made it possible to recognize the decrease in BMD in children with diseases not listed in this classification.
+It should be noted that the introduction and improvement of new methods for diagnosing osteoporosis has made it possible to recognize a decrease in BMD in children with diseases not listed in this classification.

-The structure of osteoporosis in adults is dominated by primary (postmenopausal) osteoporosis.
-In childhood, secondary, medicamentous, osteoporosis, caused by the use of glucocorticosteroids, is most common.
+In the structure of osteoporosis in adults, primary (postmenopausal) osteoporosis predominates.
+In childhood, secondary, drug-induced osteoporosis caused by the use of glucocorticosteroids is most common.

-Primary juvenile osteoporosis is diagnosed after exclusion of its inducing diseases.
+Primary juvenile osteoporosis is diagnosed after excluding the diseases that induce it.
 It is characterized by a generalized decrease in BMD due to a decrease in the intensity of bone formation.